 - User Access and Roles – ensure the application access is with only the authorized users and roles.

 - Take protective measures against distributed denial of service (DDoS) attacks.

 - Validation of knowledge security at rest, in use and through transit – almost inevitably, the info goes to spread across multiple networks and devices after migration, with varying levels of risk and security.
-Before you’ll be able to take a good attempt to avoid risk completely, here’s a checklist or questions you wish to possess answers:
+Before you’ll be able to take a good attempt to avoid risk completely, here’s a checklist of questions you wish to possess answers to: